Code-Institute-Submissions/MS1-Catsitting/documentation/testing/testing.md

     - when I go to the subject field, I can select “Arrange a meet & greet” and,
     - when I enter a message in the “message” field and,
     - when I click submit, I am brought back to the top of the page (as the form is not linked with any server)

+     **Result: PASS**

     **T09 - Acceptance criteria - Form invalid path**
     - when I enter an invalid “email” address and when I click submit, a message prompts me to enter a valid address.
     - when I leave the “full name” field empty and/or
     - when I leave the “email” field empty and/or
     - when I leave the “message” field empty and/or
-    - when I click submit, a message will appear to prompt me to enter the required fields.
+    - when I click submit, a message will appear to prompt me to enter the required fields

+    **Result: PASS (issue resolved earlier)**

     **T14 - Acceptance criteria**
     - when I scroll to the footer of the webpage, the company contact details with a phone number and email address are displayed.

+    **Result: PASS**